MarkdeGraaff/LightFish/README.md

 > as possible.
 The idea is that a
 > Programming should be
 > publishable as-is, errors everywhere, without
 > nice and easy functions to use.
+This should not be true.

 ## Tech